Dr Xiaoan Mao

 - Member of Energy Institute

-Dr Mao is currently lecturing in areas related to renewable energy technologies, combustion theory, aerodynamics and energy in modern buildings.
+Dr Mao is currently lecturing in areas related to renewable energy technologies, separation processes and energy in modern buildings.

 Research groups and institutes